bekk/bekk-christmas/post/javascript/higher-order-functions.md

 title: Higher-order functions in JavaScript
 ingress: >-
   If you are well-versed in the JavasScript-universe, you probably know that functions are also objects in JavaScript.
-This means that everything you can do with regular objects and values, you can do with functions as well.
+Everything you can do with regular objects and values, you can do with functions as well.
 You can pass them as parameters to other functions, declare them as variables or pass them around as you’d like.
 Since functions can be passed as parameters or returned as an output from another function, this has enabled *higher-order functions* to be built into the language.

   In this article I will demonstrate how higher-order functions have allowed me to write more readable, maintainable and versatile code with fewer bugs, and how it coincidentally completely removed the need to write for-loops in my code!